BestTimesToVisit.com Logo

 Petit Taxis

-These are the local taxis within Chefchaouen itself, usually blue or white.
-They are perfect for getting around the town, especially if you have luggage or are staying further from the medina.
+These are the small, usually blue or white, metered taxis found within Chefchaouen itself.
+They are perfect for getting around the town, especially if your accommodation is a bit of a walk from the medina's main attractions.

 Walking